Groupe SERPORT

-Groupe SERPORT, GROUPE SERVICES PORTUAIRES, It is an Algerian government port management company.
+Groupe SERPORT, GROUPE SERVICES PORTUAIRES, is an Algerian government port management company.

 History

 On May 13, 2022, The CEO of the port management company (Groupe SERPORT) Achour Djelloul, was dismissed from his post after the scandal of the exit of containers of Hyundai cars imported by the Tahkout company in 2019. a judicial inquiry has been opened into the case of the exit and transfer from the commercial port of Mostaganem, in violation of the law, of 311 containers containing 1,064 disassembled cars, reports the Algeria Press Service citing the prosecution at the Mostaganem court. and replaced by the former CEO of the port company of annaba (EPAN), Abdelkarim Harkati who would have been appointed interim director of serport.

 On February 24, 2021, Signing of an agreement for the manufacture of the first marine engine in Algeria between the Algeria Corporate Universities Group (GACU), the Port Services Group (SERPORT), the Constantine Engine Company (EMO) and the General Directorate of Scientific Research and Technological Development (DGRSDT).
 Under this agreement, the executives and skills of the partner institutions will pool their efforts to "realize the marine engine manufacturing project based on an industrial reproduction strategy with the objective of ensuring the greatest possible integration rate and reduce the import bill.
-On June 19, 2022 The Minister of Transport, Abdellah Moundji, installed the new general director of the port services group “SERPORT”, Mohamed Karim Eddine Harkati.
+On June 19, 2022 The Minister of Transport, Abdellah Moundji, installed the new general director of the port services group "SERPORT", Mohamed Karim Eddine Harkati.
 In a statement to the press, following the installation ceremony, which took place during the extraordinary session of the group's General Assembly, the minister specified that "the mission of the new general director, installed after agreement of the President of the Republic Abdelmadjid Tebboune, is clearly defined in a three-year performance contract.

 On April 30, 2025, Transport Minister Saïd Sayoud has dismissed Mohamed-Karim Eddine Harkati from his position as CEO of SERPORT, citing ineffective management particularly the continued underutilization of the new maritime station at the Port of Annaba, inaugurated in 2023 and built at a cost of over 4 billion dinars.
 Harkati replaced by Abdelkrim Rezzal, a former official at the Ministry of Transport, who is expected to revitalize port operations amid plans for new maritime routes and broader sector modernization.

+On 9 August 2026, The Groupe SERPORT is undergoing a major change at the top.
+Its CEO, Ryad Hadjal, was dismissed by the Minister of the Interior, Local Authorities and Transport, Saïd Sayoud, and replaced by Ali Boulaâras, the former CEO of the Port Enterprise of Annaba (EPAN).
+The ministry expects the new SERPORT CEO to demonstrate rigor, administrative responsibility and stronger coordination among all stakeholders in the logistics chain.
+The main objectives are to reduce vessel waiting times, eliminate bureaucratic obstacles and lower the foreign-currency costs associated with vessel immobilization.